ChifiSource/Olive.jl/README.md

 These keybindings can be edited inside of the [settings](https://github.com/ChifiSource/Olive.jl#settings)
 #### settings
+The final component of the Olive UI we might want to familiarize ourselves with is the **settings** menu.
+Using [load extensions](#load-extensions), everything in `Olive` becomes a customizable setting.
+This menu is pretty straightforward, press the cog in the **top bar** to open or close the settings.
+Settings are organized into different menus by extension.
+These menus can be collapsed and decollapsed and contain editable settings for `Olive`.
+Note that in some cases, the page may need to be refreshed for new settings to be applied.
+There are more nuanced examples to this, as well.
+For example, changing your highlighter's style will yield no changes until a cell is typed into (or another cell is built.)
+Changing the key-bindings will only apply to newly built cells.
 #### parametric methodology
 Olive uses **parameters** and **multiple dispatch** to load new features with the creation of method definitions.
 This technique is used comprehensively for `Olive`'s `Directory` and `Project` types, as well as [IPyCell's](https://github.com/ChifiSource/IPyCells.jl) `Cell`.
 This allows for a `Symbol` to be provided as a parameter.
 With this, `Olive` either reads the methods for its own functions or provides them as arguments to alter the nature of UI components. `Project`, `Directory`, and `Cell` are all **julia types**.
 These are translated into the `Olive` web-based UI using `build` methods.
 For example, the `creator` cell will list out all of the methods that `Olive` has defined for `build(::Toolips.AbstractConnection, ::Toolips.Modifier, ::Cell{<:Any}, ::Vector{Cell}, proj::Project{<:Any})`.
 In order to name such a cell, simply label the parameter in the `Cell` using a `Symbol`.